 The University of Indianapolis, founded in 1902, is a private liberal arts institution offering 100+ undergraduate degree programs, 40+ master’s degree programs, five doctoral programs, and a variety of certificate programs.
 Personalized attention, experiential learning, and a student-to-faculty ratio of 13:1 are just the beginning of what makes University of Indianapolis unique.

-Hands-on, engaged faculty help students build their careers around what matters to them.
+Hands-on, engaged faculty help students build their career around what matters to them.
 Unparalleled support allows students to take on the challenges that will help them define their futures in their own terms.

 The University’s motto, “Education for Service,” is central to the institution’s identity and purpose.
 This philosophy is integrated into the curriculum of every academic program.
 Students and faculty alike participate in international and domestic service-learning trips, volunteer opportunities, and community involvement projects, often in the context of their own careers.

-Students and graduates of our distinguished programs are continually driving positive change, within Indianapolis and around the world.
-You go beyond educated to activated.
-Here, your potential becomes purpose, as you’re challenged to push forward, inspired to expand your worldview, and trained to overcome obstacles.
-When you graduate from the University of Indianapolis, you don’t just enter the real world; you lead the way.
+Students and graduates of UIndy’s distinguished programs are continually driving positive change within Indianapolis and around the world.
+Students go beyond educated to activated.
+Here, potential becomes purpose as students are challenged to push forward, inspired to expand their worldview, and trained to overcome obstacles.
+Graduates from the University of Indianapolis don’t just enter the real world; they lead the way.

 Get to know University of Indianapolis

 - Literary magazine

 - Radio station